 Because healthcare providers don’t know fully what causes congenital CP, little can be done to prevent it.
 CP related to gene problems can’t be prevented.
 But you can do certain things that might help reduce the risk:

 - Be as healthy as possible before and during pregnancy.
 Get early and regular prenatal care.

-- Don't smoke during pregnancy.
+- Don't smoke or use illegal drugs (street drugs) during pregnancy.

 After birth, acquired CP is often caused by an infection or injury.
 Some of these cases can be prevented by helping keep your baby healthy and safe:

 - Take steps to prevent injuries by always using a car seat, babyproofing your living areas, and watching your young child when in or near water.

 How can I help my child live with CP?